Golden Bay / Mohua: History

 Abel Tasman and a Ngāti Tūmatakōkiri war party in 1642.

 Māori lived along the shores of Golden Bay from at least 1450, which is the earliest dated archaeological evidence (from carbon dating) yet found.
 In 2010 an extensive scientific study was made of Golden Bay by a team from Otago University led by Associate Professor Ian Barber.
 They accurately plotted and investigated a large number of early Māori sites ranging from pā to kāinga to probable kūmara gardens that stretch along the coastal arc from the base of Farewell Spit at Triangle Flat, 60 km eastwards to a pā site 10 km east of Separation Point.
 Some of the original inhabitants of the area were Waitaha, Ngāi Tara and Ngāti Wairangi (Hauāuru Māori from Whanganui), who were displaced by Ngāti Tūmatakōkiri in the early 1600s.

 Dutch explorer Abel Tasman anchored in this bay in 1642.
 Ngāti Tūmatakōkiri rammed the Dutch ship's cockboat with a waka and four Dutch seamen were killed by Māori, prompting Tasman to name it Moordenaar's Bay ('Murderers Bay').
 Archeological research has shown the Dutch had tried to land at a major agricultural area, which the Māori may have been trying to protect.
 Tasman saw at least 22 waka.
-He recorded that of the 11 waka that chased his ship, most had 17 men on board.
+He recorded that one waka carried 17 men, and the 11 waka that chased his ship were "swarming with people".
 This gives a total of about 200 men, with a likely population of about 500 people.
-Tasman had already been in the bay five days when attacked giving the Māori time to assemble an attack force.
+Tasman had already been in the bay overnight when attacked giving the Māori time to assemble an attack force.
 Archaeological evidence has not shown any large settlements so it is likely that the iwi normally lived in whanau based groups scattered along the coast but mainly in the eastern bay at Ligar Bay, Tata Beach and Wainui Bay where there are 20 known archaeological sites in a 10 km zone.

 In 1770, during his first voyage, English explorer James Cook included the bay as part of Blind Bay, but upon his second voyage to the bay in 1773 realised that it was in fact the location of Murderers Bay.
 The French explorer Jules Dumont d'Urville appears to have changed the name to Massacre Bay.

 After Ngāti Tūmatakōkiri's defeat in the 1810s, Golden Bay became a part of the rohe of Ngāti Apa ki te Rā Tō.